Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/testing.md

 While testing I noticed that KPI Summary on a Action Dashboard page does not have owner.
 Absence of this feature impacted intuitive navigation, so I added one ore column for the table showing each KPI owner on KPI Summary.
 It is important that if regular user logs in this table is filtered automatically to list only those KPIs that are assigned to this particular user.
 It was tested as well both for actioons and for KPI inputs.
 During navigation testing I also tested if KPI summary is updated with latest KPI data input.
 It was also confirmed.
 Iteresting to note that users needs to be set up from the very befinning, if admin reassign the KPI owner on the KPI set up form, KPI summary table indicate empty fields and prompts the user to update the input by showing a button "INPUT" in KPI summary table for each empty KPI with status "undifined".
 This functionality was also tested.
+#
 ## **3. Browser Compatibilty**
-3 browser result was absolutely identical
+3 browsers showed absolutely identical rendering of all the pages during navigation testing, here are couple of screenshots form Google Chrome, Firefox and Safari:
 ![browser compatibilit picture](static/img/3browsers.jpg)
+#
 ## **4. Responsiveness**
 Responsiveness was tested for mobile device mainly.
 The most problematic page was "home" page thatcontained meeting dashboard with iframe conneceted to PowerBi.
 I resolved responsiveness issue following recommendations from https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_responsive_iframe_169.
 Below you can see the testing of all the templates in google chrom inspect using iPhone x resopnsiveness window.
 I have developed few pictures in powerpoint to demonstrate few problems that I resolved uing materiialise grid:
+#
 ### Picture 1: Login, register, KPI input, Individual dashboard and Add action page
 ![pic1](static/img/responsiveness1.jpg)

+#
 ### Picture 2: Forms Add/edit/copy kpiinput
 ![pic2](static/img/responsiveness2.jpg)

+#
 ### Picture 3: Admin setup page
 ![pic2](static/img/responsiveness3.jpg)
+#
 ### Picture 4: add/edit forms for user, dept, workstream, meeting, actionstatus
 ![pic4](static/img/responsiveness4.jpg)
+#
 ### Picture 5:kpi, kpistatus,
 ![pic5](static/img/responsiveness5.jpg)
+#
 ### Picture 6: Meeting Dashboard with iframe
 ![pic6](static/img/responsiveness6.jpg)
+#
 ## **5. User stories testing**
 User stories are shown on the pictures below:
 Pic 7: DEVELOPER STORY 1: Developer can use an app to show how the software development skils can add value to consulting skills.